-Overcoming a learning disability will make physician-in-training a better doctorMay 7th, 2012 in Health /
+Overcoming a learning disability will make physician-in-training a better doctorMay 7, 2012 in Medicine & Health / Health

 Overcoming a learning disability to become a physician will actually help in being compassionate toward patients, writes a medical student of his struggle with a severe reading disability in CMAJ (Canadian Medical Association Journal).